MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 | **VMSIZE** | Standard_B1s | Standard_B1s | Standard_F4s_v2 | Standard_F32s_v2 | Virtual Machine option.
 Be aware that Premium SSD is not supported in every Virtual Machine option.
 [Learn more](https://azure.microsoft.com/pricing/details/virtual-machines/linux/#Linux).
 | **VMDATADISKSIZEINGB** | 5 | 5 | 10 | 30 | How much persistent disk storage you are going to allocate per Virtual Machine.
 [Benefits of using managed disks](https://docs.microsoft.com/azure/virtual-machines/windows/managed-disks-overview#benefits-of-managed-disks).

+> [!NOTE]
+> Aside from the core steps documented below, for more details about the process of deploying a Virtual Machine on a Managed Disk, refer to the [Create and Manage Linux VMs with the Azure CLI](https://docs.microsoft.com/azure/virtual-machines/linux/tutorial-manage-vm) tutorial that covers basic Azure virtual machine deployment items such as selecting a VM size, selecting a VM image, and deploying a VM.

 #### Initialize the variables

 ```bash